 Reducing Resource Intensity: The food & beverage industry is energy and water-intensive.
 Identifying and implementing opportunities to improve resource use is critical, starting with data analysis for visibility into the use intensity, sourcing, and management of energy, water and waste.
 Water and energy are closely intertwined in this industry and taking steps to reduce water use can also lower energy intensity used for heating or cooling water.

 Meeting Evolving Consumer Expectations: In this consumer-driven industry, companies must remain responsive to changing expectations to remain competitive in the future.
 Consumers want more from their food, including convenience, sustainability, transparent and ethical sourcing, and of course, value.
 Successful companies will increasingly need to show how they are supporting their customers to live according to their environmental and ethical values.

 Committing to a more sustainable future is essential for food and beverage companies, but a sustainability strategy and an actionable roadmap to achieve those commitments is what will drive value creation from sustainability across the business.

-Develop a zero carbon roadmap: Because only about 15% of food & beverage companies are on track to meet their sustainability goals, F&B businesses need to leverage strong data analysis and expert insights in order to develop an actionable zero carbon roadmap which will get and keep them on track to meet their targets.
+Develop a zero-carbon roadmap: Because only about 15% of food & beverage companies are on track to meet their sustainability goals, F&B businesses need to leverage strong data analysis and expert insights in order to develop an actionable zero carbon roadmap that will get and keep them on track to meet their targets.

 Ready for an effective, streamlined sustainability strategy?
 Let’s get to work.